ERF2024/dog_challenge/README.md

 The goal is to overpass all obstacles and reach the final destination in the shortest time possible.
 For details on the rule of the game, refer to the <a href="docs/rule.md">rule page </a> If you want to use the Go1 robot you can use this  [URDF description](https://github.com/graiola/wolf_description).
 For any clarification please open a Github issue on this repository.

+The obstacles are of different nature and are designed to test different robot capabilities:

+1. Stairs
+2. Gap
+3. Narrow passage
+4. Cluttered passage: the robot needs to walk belly down to pass underneath
+5. Holes in the terrain
+6. Stepping Stones
+7. Pile of rubble
+8. Soft foam/ deformable terrain
+9. Big ramps with change of inclination
+10. Omni-directional small ramps

 To load (in a Gazebo simulator) the  map contained in **locomotion.world**:

 - Append these commands in your .bashrc

 ```
 export GAZEBO_MODEL_PATH=$GAZEBO_MODEL_PATH:$HOME/DogChallengeFolder/models
+export GAZEBO_PLUGIN_PATH=$GAZEBO_MODEL_PATH:$HOME/DogChallengeFolder/plugins/lib
 export GAZEBO_RESOURCE_PATH=$GAZEBO_RESOURCE_PATH:$HOME/DogChallengeFolder/worlds
 ```